aquarion-ai/aquarion-libtts/README.md

 ## Project Status

-Very early alpha.
-Still in development.
+This project is in the Alpha stage of development.
+Early days, lots of bugs and anything change.